 Machine Design is the branch of engineering mechanics relating to the study of engineering stresses and strains in mechanical systems.
 A part or component of a machine fail when the stress induced by either the static and dynamic loading exceed its allowable stiffness or strength.
 This module presents the engineering fundamentals necessary to analyse static and/or fatigue stresses.

-Calculate the principal stresses and directions on a stress element subjected to a bi-axial stress system.
+Calculate the principal and shear stresses and their directions on a stress element subjected to a bi-axial stress system.

-Construct Mohr's circle of stress and strain for bi-axial and tri-axial load systems.
+Construct Mohr's circle of stress for bi-axial load systems.

-Apply the laws of linear elastic fracture mechanics to biaxial systems to predict failure.
+Apply the laws of Linear Elastic Fracture Mechanics (LEFM) to predict failure.

-Calculate the fatigue life of a structural element subjected to bending, torsional and axial loads.
+Calculate the fatigue life of a structural element subjected to sinusoidally varying loads (e.g. bending, torsional, axial)